apache/logging-log4cxx/src/site/markdown/usage.md

 calls the [configure](@ref log4cxx.DefaultConfigurator.configure) method
 of the [DefaultConfigurator](@ref log4cxx.DefaultConfigurator) class.

+To use automatic configuration with a non-standard file name create and use your own wrapper for [getLogger](@ref log4cxx.LogManager.getLogger).
+A full example can be seen in the src/examples/cpp/UserLib/logmanager.cpp file.

 # Nested Diagnostic Contexts {#nested-diagnostic-contexts}

 Most real-world systems have to deal with multiple clients